 In order to deliver the envisioned solution, the SEI project will address a set of four (4) objectives.
 The first three are Technological Objectives (TOs), which are related to specific technological needs that will allow to technically achieve the expected results; the fourth one (1) is a Market Objective (MO), which aims at increasing the project’s impact on the market.

 Technological Objective 1: Mission Awareness and advanced sensing.

-The SEI project is proposing a metaheuristic approach which assigns tasks to UAVs with an objective of minimizing the makespan.
+The SEI project is proposing a metaheuristic approach that assigns tasks to UAVs with the objective of minimizing the makespan.
 Advanced sensing functionalities will be attained through an UltraWideband localization system, providing global positioning data, together with an onboard hyperspectral camera for ice detection, and acoustic sensors.